-Creating a weekly meal plan is a task I personally dislike.
-However, making our menu plan week after week is one of the simplest ways to save money.
+Creating a weekly menu plan is a task I personally dislike.
+However, making one week after week is one of the simplest ways to save money.

 Using a weekly meal planner will do the same for you.
 It is as simple as that.
 There are two main reasons that a menu plan can save money: